Yuzhu-Cui/EAVN_pipeline/README.md

 # EAVN_pipeline
-This pipeline is primarily designed for the data reduction of the East Asia VLBI Network ([EAVN](https://radio.kasi.re.kr/eavn/main.php)) but is versatile enough to be used for general VLBI data processing.
+This pipeline is primarily designed for the data reduction of the East Asia VLBI Network ([EAVN](https://radio.kasi.re.kr/eavn/main.php)) but is versatile enough to be used for general VLBI data processing (e.g. [VLBA](https://science.nrao.edu/facilities/vlba) and [EVN](https://evlbi.org/)).
 The pipeline automates the entire data reduction process, integrating command-line tools for tasks such as data ingestion, editing, calibration, and imaging into a streamlined workflow.
 The process is divided into two key stages: calibration and imaging.
 In the calibration stage, the pipeline handles the preparation and refinement of the data, ensuring accurate and high-quality input for the imaging stage, where the final science-ready images are produced.
 This automation reduces human error and increases processing efficiency for large datasets.

 ## Dependencies